Mambouna/pgturbo/doc/builtins.rst

 .. versionadded:: 1.2

-Pygame Zero can play tones using a built-in synthesizer.
+Pygame Turbo can play tones using a built-in synthesizer.

 .. function:: tone.play(pitch, duration)